 A video showcasing our brand new BSc in Psychological and Behavioural Science (commencing 2019-20) is now live on the LSE website and YouTube.
 Unlike other undergraduate programmes, our courses integrates psychology and behavioural science, situating the study of the mind within the broader social sciences and real world social issues, and equipping students with cutting edge methodological skills in which to study it.
 Check it out here.

-Here is a recently recorded video by Faculti, of a summary of my research on the link between ideology and inequality perceptions:
+Here is a video recorded by Faculti for their research dissemination platform, concerning our recent work on the link between ideology and inequality perceptions:

-I'm excited to travel to Atlanta, Georgia, from 1-3 March, for the 2018 Annual Convention of the Society for Personality and Social Psychology.
+I was in Atlanta, Georgia, from 1-3 March 2018, for the 2018 Annual Convention of the Society for Personality and Social Psychology.
 Along with Michael Kraus and Paul Piff, I'll be hosting the Pre-Conference on the Psychology of Inequality and Social Class.
 Looking forward to catching up with old classmates and collaborators!

 Two interviews on recent papers of mine are featuring on the Faculti research dissemination website.
 As the website it subscription only, I'll embed copies of the video here soon.

 Monday 19th February 2018 saw the launch of the LSE Festival: Beveridge 2.0, for which I chaired a panel discussion on Identity and the Welfare State: Evolving Challenges for Sustaining Social Solidarity, featuring social policy expert Prof Peter Dwyer, writer David Goodhart, and social psychologists Prof Xenia Chryssochoou and Celestin Okoroji.
 Podcast now available here.